trevithj/tools/docs/random/NOTES.md

 Each sub-sequence has an Append button opposite it.
 When the user clicks this, the sequence gets copied/appended into the output field, allowing the user to build up a longer sequence.

 This way I only need note the seed, length, and indices of the sub-sequences used.

+## Version 3
+Plan is to add another field that allows the user to enter any arbitrary string.
+The app generates an integer hash, which gets used as the seed value.